 If you have studied abroad as part of a degree received in the United States or Canada (i.e. transfer credits from abroad), no WES evaluation is needed - provided these units are showing on your US/Canadian degree transcript.

 If you wish to receive transfer units for any courses earned outside of the United States that are not showing on a US degree transcript, we do need a foreign credential evaluation for these courses.

 Applicants for whom English is not their native language are required to submit an English language proficiency score.
 Exceptions are made for students who have earned their Bachelor of Arts degree from English language universities.
 Admission to CIIS requires a minimum score for one of the following exams:

-- IELTS 6.0 band score
+- IELTS - 6.0 band score minimum

 There are limited opportunities for you to obtain a private alternative loan.
 Most U.S. lenders require you to have a U.S. citizen or permanent resident with a valid alien registration card as a co-signer.

 CIIS offers the Opportunity Scholarship to all international students.
 This is a need-based scholarship for which the average award ranges from approximately $1,500-$3,000/year for two years.
 International applicants must submit the scholarship application form by the program's admission deadlines.
 Learn more about scholarships.

 All students will be notified of their award by email from the CIIS Financial Aid Office and the annual award amount can be considered on the Certificate of Funding form required for obtaining the SEVIS form I-20.
 Recipients must must meet the terms of the scholarship award and pay the balance of tuition and all living expenses throughout the duration of their studies at the University.

 In many cases, international students must secure external sources of funding to support their tuition and living expenses.

 CIIS recognizes the limited scholarship award amounts available to our students.
 For additional information and other possible scholarship opportunities for international students, please see the list below and the document Financial Aid Resources for International Students.